-Accordingly, the Otto Group has placed a strong focus on aligning its climate targets and climate protection activities with the Paris Climate Agreement and the 1.5 degree target formulated therein and has officially committed to the Science Based Targets Initiative to develop a science based target for the Otto Group within the next two years.
+The Otto Group is intensively engaged in aligning its climate targets and climate protection activities with the Paris Climate Agreement and the 1.5 degree target formulated therein.
+It has officially committed to the Science Based Targets Initiative to develop a target for the Otto Group within the next two years.